Cystitis - acute

 It is important that you finish all the antibiotics prescribed.
 Finish them even if you feel better before the end of your treatment.
 If you do not finish the antibiotics, you may develop an infection that is harder to treat.

-Let your provider know if you are pregnant.
+Let your provider know if you are or may be pregnant.

 Your provider may prescribe medicines to ease discomfort.
-Phenazopyridine hydrochloride (Pyridium) is the most common of this type of drug.
+Phenazopyridine hydrochloride (Pyridium) is the most common of this type of medicine.
 You will still need to take antibiotics.

 Everyone with a bladder infection should drink plenty of water.